a1aks/Cytoscape_Course/README.md

 This is a basic cytoscape course intended for beginners to get training with biological network analysis.

 # Course Overview
+This course comprises of three sessions.
+•	Session 1 - Introduction to Cytoscape and it's App - link
+•	Session 2 - Functional Enrichment Analysis - Link
+•	Session 3 - Enrichment using ClueGO and CluePedia. - Link

 # Akshay Bhat
 # Last modified: 8th Jan 2024